2021 ARRL Field Day

 The Shenandoah Valley Amateur Radio Club actively participates in the annual American Radio Relay League Field Day.
 This event occurs the fourth full weekend in June every year, rain or shine.
 We get out of the ham shack at home and the clubhouse, set up portable stations running on emergency power sources at a remote location, and use those stations to make contact with other stations.

 Use the link above to view or download the flier.
+We’ll add the 2021 Flier when it is available, but most information except for the date will be the same.

 Not just another contest

 Some think of Field Day as just another Amateur Radio contest.
-However, its theme centers on one of the most important functions of Amateur Radio – the ability to communicate independent of any municipal or commercial infrastructure (commercial power, telephone networks, etc.), which would likely be inoperative or severely overloaded in the event of a major disaster.
+However, its theme centers on one of the most important functions of Amateur Radio – the ability to communicate independently of any municipal or commercial infrastructure (commercial power, telephone networks, etc.), which would likely be inoperative or severely overloaded in the event of a major disaster.
 ARRL’s Field Day Information pamphlet states:

 Object: To work as many stations as possible on the 160, 80, 40, 20, 15 and 10 Meter HF bands, as well as all bands 50 MHz and above, and in doing so to learn to operate in abnormal situations in less than optimal conditions.
 A premium is placed on developing skills to meet the challenges of emergency preparedness as well as to acquaint the general public with the capabilities of Amateur Radio.